suesas/marble-maze/README.md

    - Agent: decision period, observation/action sizes, raycasts, nearest holes, milestone bins/bonus, behavior name/model/device.
    - Tracking: camera and sampling settings; RGB target color and tolerance if using marker tracking.
 6) Click `Import SVG` to build the level (prefab/objects) into the scene.
-7) Bake the NavMesh (Window → AI → Navigation → Bake) if guidance lines/path progress look off.
+7) Bake the NavMesh.
+With the AI Navigation package, bake from the selected `NavMeshSurface` in the Inspector.
 8) If you refined settings, click `Save To Preset` to persist them for reuse.

 **Important**: The complexity presets populate runnable parameters across all tabs (Import, Geometry, Materials, Marble, Agent, Tracking), but they do not ship with or auto-assign a per-complexity inference model (`.onnx`).
 Use an example model under `Assets/Models/` or train your own (see "Training"), then assign it on the agent via `Behavior Parameters → Model` and set it to Inference Only.